omussell/homelab/design/design.md

 Configuration Management
 ---

 Traditional system administration follows the "waterfall" method, where each step: gather requirements, design, implement, test, verify, deploy; is performed by a different team, and often conducted by hand.
 Each step or team has an end goal after which the product is handed over to the new team.
-The methodology documented in the papers at infrastructures.org, now referred to as DevOps, is the new way for managing infrastructures.
+The methodology documented in the papers at infrastructures.org, now referred to as DevOps, adds a layer of abstraction to the administration of services.
+By describing the infrastructure in structured configuration files, you leave the implementation up to the configuration management tool.
+So rather than specifying how to install a package for multiple operating systems, you merely say that you want the package installed, and leave the implementation up to the configuration management tool.

+Also, the idea of idempotency is important.
+Rather than having a script that says "service $SERVICE start" which doesn't check if the service is already started, you instead say that you want a service to be in a started state.
+The configuration management tool then periodically checks the state of the service, and changes it to the desired state if necessary.

 Features of this method include: